How To Talk To Your Child About The Coronavirus

 1. Educate yourself

-Before you talk to your child about the coronavirus, it is important that you gather objective and reliable information about the coronavirus and how it is transmitted.
+Before you talk to your child about the coronavirus, it is important that you gather objective and reliable information about the virus.

 First, educate yourself about the virus.